 5. Reduce Your Retirement Withdrawals

 Once you have a clearer understanding of how long your retirement savings will last, you can evaluate your budget and make any necessary adjustments.
 By lowering your monthly retirement income amount, you can probably reduce your retirement account withdrawals to help make your funds last longer.
+You may want to consider these three retirement withdrawal strategies to help you manage your retirement funds.

 There’s one other important thing to do to help protect your retirement savings.
 Take time periodically — at least annually, if not more frequently — to review your retirement accounts and strategies with your financial professional.
 Consulting with a financial professional you trust can help preserve and grow your savings over time and make sure you are comfortable with your current level of investment risk.